 ERGO Remuneration policy sets the transparent and common remuneration system that facilitates the implementation of Company strategy.
-The coherent and transparent remuneration system allows proper evaluation of each employee's contribution according to the achieved results.
+The coherent and transparent remuneration system allows bonuses to be aligned with company results.

 The bases and principles of determining the remuneration and other office related benefits of employees, shall: